vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 # Managing block storage volumes by using the CLI
 {: #managing-block-storage-cli}

-Manage {{site.data.keyword.block_storage_is_short}} from the command line interface (CLI).
-Update a volume name, update a volume attachment, detach a volume, or delete a volume.
+Manage your block storage volumes from the command line interface (CLI).
+You can update a volume name, update a volume attachment, detach a volume, or delete a volume.
 {:shortdesc}

 ## Before you begin